Simple 3-Step Brightening Routine for Beginners

 Results come from consistency, not price tags.

-Budget-friendly routines work just as well as expensive ones when used consistently.
+Budget-friendly routines work just as well as expensive ones when used every day.

 What ingredients should beginners look for in brightening products?